MANGGARAI BARAT

 See also

 On Pasar Kuliner in Ujung the north of town you can choose your own fish and other seafood to be grilled.
 The stretch of a few hundred meters along the seaside is full with food and tables.
-In the meantime the area and the foodmarket has been renovated and seemed back in operation again on the original spot along the seaside, however in November 2022 I didn't notice any activity and the foodmarket seemed to be moved again.
+In the meantime the area and the foodmarket has been renovated and is back in operation again on the original spot along the seaside.
+Rather expensive for Indonesian standards.

 Flores has it's own typical food described in the link below, however in Indonesian.